-Whether you’ve just launched an online store or your business is already established, you’re probably always thinking of ways to increase sales in WooCommerce.
+Whether you’ve just launched an online store or your business is already established, you’re probably always dreaming about a WooCommerce sale booster.

 Every so often, it’s important to take a step back and evaluate your marketing tactics to see what’s working for you and what needs to be done differently.
 It’s always a good idea to try out different strategies to see what would resonate best for your business keeping your target audience and the types of products you sell in mind.

-In this article, we’ll share some tips you can follow to increase sales in WooCommerce.
+In this article, we’ll share some tips you can follow to boost sales in WooCommerce.
 You can implement these marketing tactics to attract visitors to your online store and convert them into paying customers.
+Read more about WooCommerce Product Feed Guide

 #1: Offer a discount on all your products